Birding by rail

 As I admired the three shades of lilacs and dainty columbines along the portico, Karen made a list of birds she'd seen or heard, including six kinds of sparrow, an ovenbird, a black and white warbler and the Eastern towhee.

 Her greatest find came in the oak and maple woods near the house — morel mushrooms.
 She came running back to the house with one enormous morel and two medium-sized ones, and together we went back, hoping to find a mother lode hiding in the leaves.

 We looked and looked, as a sandhill crane circled overhead.
 We only found two more, but as we prowled the grounds, we did find another phoebe nest, this one with eggs.

 On the Chippewa River in spring, life is busting out all over.

-Trip Tips: Birding by mini-train
+Trip Tips: Birding by mini-train in Wisconsin

 Getting there: The mini-train ride starts two miles south of Durand along Wisconsin 25.
 Durand is halfway between Nelson, on the Mississippi River, and Menomonie.

 Birding by Mini-Train: It's May 5 and Sept.
 22 in 2018.
 The five-hour trips cost $40 and include a bag lunch.
 Tickets for the trips go fast, so reserve as soon as possible.